kappaduck/aquila/readme.md

 - Linux
 - Web (wasm)

-> It is possible that Aquila will support other platforms such as macOS, Android, iOS, and consoles but it is not planned at the moment.
+> It is possible that Aquila will support other platforms but it is not planned at the moment.

 ## Installation